-Already more than one century Christianity is an integral component part of China's culture, along with its own identity, which has absorbed the best of the neighboring peoples.
+For more than one century, Orthodoxy has been an integral part of the culture of China, along with its own identity, which has absorbed all the best from neighboring peoples.

-The humanism of Orthodoxy gained respect for its religious tenets among the Chinese people and, as a result, the approval and recognition of this religion by the official authorities.
+The humanism of Orthodoxy has earned respect for its religious dogmas among the Chinese people and, as a result, the approval and recognition of this religion by the official authorities.

-Today in China there are more than 15 000 Christians and 4 officially functioning churches on the continental territory: in Harbin, Xinjiang and Inner Mongolia.
-In addition, held worship services in Shenzhen, Guangzhou, as 2013 year work 2 parish in Taiwan and one in Hong Kong and Macau.
-Divine services are also held in the territory of the General Consulates and the Embassy of the Russian Federation in the People's Republic of China.
-It is on the spot where the Embassy is located more than 300 years ago and the first Orthodox divine service was held in China.
+Today, there are over 15 Christians in China and 000 officially operating churches on the continental territory: Harbin, XUAR and Inner Mongolia.
+In addition, services are held in Shenzhen, Guangzhou, and in 4 there are 2013 parishes in Taiwan and one in Hong Kong and Macau.
+Divine services are also held on the territory of the Consulates General and the Embassy of the Russian Federation in the People's Republic of China.
+It was on the site where the Embassy is located today more than 2 years ago that the first Orthodox divine service in China took place.

 THE AMBASSADORS OF RUSSIAN CULTURE